ardatan/graphql-tools/docs/source/schema-transforms.md

 The delegating resolvers will apply the operation transforms defined by the `Transform` objects.
 Each provided `transformRequest` functions will be applies in reverse order, until the request matches the original schema.
 The `tranformResult` functions will be applied in the opposite order until the result matches the outer schema.

+### transformSchema

 For convenience, when using `transformSchema`, after schema transformation, the `transforms` property on a returned `transformedSchema` object will contains the operation transforms that were applied.
-This could be useful when manually delegating to the original schema from an outer schema.
+This could be useful when manually delegating to the original schema from an outer schema when [schema stitching](/schema-stitching/), but has been deprecated in favor of specifying subschema ids.
+See the [schema stitching](/schema-stitching/) docs for further details.

 ## Built-in transforms